BrenPatF/oracle_unit_test_examples/login_bursts/README.md

 SQL> @r_tests
 ```

-The output results files are processed by a nodejs program that has to be installed separately, as described in the [Oracle Unit Test Examples: README instructions](https://github.com/BrenPatF/oracle_unit_test_examples/blob/master/README.md#installation).
+The output results files are processed by a nodejs program that has to be installed separately, as described in the [Oracle Unit Test Examplesgroups per person  README instructions](https://github.com/BrenPatF/oracle_unit_test_examples/blob/master/README.md#installation).
 The nodejs program produces listings of the results in HTML and/or text format in a subfolder named from the unit test title, and the four subfolders are included in the folder `testing\output`.

 To run the processor, open a powershell window in the npm trapit package folder after placing the four output JSON files, tt_login_bursts.purely_wrap_view_*_out.json, in a new (or existing) folder, oracle_unit_test_examples, within the subfolder externals and run: